-Permit holders must complete and submit a Fuel Tax Refund Claim (DR 7118) to claim a refund for fuel taxes.
-Forms and instructions are available online at Tax.Colorado.gov/fuel-tax-forms.
+Permit holders must complete and submit form DR 7118 to claim a refund for fuel taxes.
 Any claim for refund must be file within 12 months after the date of purchase and may not be filed more than once per calendar quarter.